Income Taxes for Children

 What about a refund?

-Even if your child isn't required to file a tax return, he or she should consider doing so if he or she is owed a refund.
+Even if your child isn't required to file a tax return, you should consider doing so if they are owed a tax refund.

 This information provided on this website is for educational purposes, and is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
 Where specific advice is necessary or appropriate, you should consult with a qualified tax advisor, CPA, Financial Planner, or Investment Manager.